k2view-academy/K2View-Academy/articles/39_fabric_catalog/04a_catalog_integration_with_fabric.md

 </studio>

 When the Discovery job is invoked, it automatically triggers the DATA_DISCOVERY_JOB listener job.
 The DATA_DISCOVERY_JOB is subscribed to the Pubsub topic dedicated to the Discovery process.
-Its purpose is to create a new Catalog version in the *neo4j* GraphDB.
+Its purpose is to create a new Catalog version in the Neo4j Graph DB.

 <studio>